Christ Church, Lucknow: Architecture

 The church was built in the Gothic style with twenty steeples on its top, the church had a cross mounted over the entrance on the north.
 It had a capacity of a hundred and thirty people.
 The interior walls of the church still retain a large number of marble tablets and polished brass plaques erected in the memory of the British army officers, civilians and clergy that died during the conflict.
-One marble tablet in the transept is dedicated to James Grant Thomson, Deputy Commissioner of Muhamadee, who was 'murdered by the mutineers at Aurangabad in Oudh, 5 June,h 1857' according to the inscription.
+One marble tablet in the transept is dedicated to James Grant Thomson, Deputy Commissioner of Muhamadee, who was 'murdered by the mutineers at Aurangabad in Oudh, 5 June 1857' according to the inscription.
 Another is dedicated to Revered Henry Polehampton.
 The church was enlarged and improved in 1904.
 A belfry appears attached to the transept on the south.
 The bell tower has a spire pointing towards the sky with a cross at the pinnacle.
 The cross is reported to have twisted due to an earthquake in 1933.
 The church contains stained glass trip-tych murals representing the iconic figures of the Christian faith.

 The larger spire provides the background for the altar on the east while the comparatively smaller one appears on the west, above the main entrance.
 Both the three paneled murals have painted figures framed within intersecting arches crowning the main painting.